core-wg/comi/draft-ietf-core-comi.md

 event stream resource:
 : a CoAP resource used by clients to observe YANG notifications.

-target resource:
-: the resource that is associated with a particular CoAP request, identified by the request URI.

-data node instance:
-: An instance of a data node specified in a YANG module and stored in the server.

 notification instance:
 : An instance of a schema node of type notification, specified in a YANG module